Academic Calendar

 3 Credits Weekly (0-0-3)

-This course involves reading, discussing and critically evaluating current research on specialized topics of interest to senior students in Biological Sciences.
+In this course, you will read, discuss, and critically evaluate current research on specialized topics of interest to senior students in Biological Sciences.
 Topics covered vary with the interests of students and faculty.
 Students should consult with faculty members in the Department of Biological Sciences for details regarding current offerings.
 Note: This course is intended for students in the final year of their degree.
-This course may be taken up to two times.
+This course may be taken up to two times, provided the topics are sufficiently different.

-Prerequisites: Minimum grade of B- in 300-level BIOL relevant to the special topic.
+Prerequisites: A minimum grade of B- in 300-level course(s) from the Department of Biological Sciences that are relevant to the special topic.

 BIOL 498